 1. Stay local with day trips near home

-Stick to groups under 10 people and only members of your household.
+Stick to small groups made up of only members of your household.
 Limiting travel and contact with non-household members helps contain the spread of COVID-19.
 Stay home if you feel sick or have any flu-like symptoms.

 2. Check the park’s status before you go